 Any change to the scope or budget for an approved activity is considered an amendment and requires DLG approval prior to taking effect.
-A Request for Project/Budget Amendment Form must be completed, signed by the mayor/county judge/executive and submitted to DLG.
-Additional CDBG and related requirements may also apply depending upon the magnitude of the amendment.
+A Request for Project/Budget Amendment Form must be completed, signed by the signatory to the original contract with DLG such as the mayor/county judge/executive and submitted to DLG.
+Additional CDBG-DR and related requirements may also apply depending upon the magnitude of the amendment.
 (Please refer to the Project/Budget Amendment Checklist table later in this section for more information.)
 Note that DLG will allow for changes necessary for project completion but does not expect the changes to alter the project completion date.

-Attachment 12-1:
+Attachment 13-1:

 Request for Project/Budget

 Amendment Form